 ALSO OF INTEREST

-Every year, we share our management reports which address the most relevant business aspects throughout the year.
+Every year, we share our management report which address the most relevant business aspects throughout the year.